The 27 Questions Guests Will Ask About Your Sangeet, Mehendi, and Haldi

 - Is the haldi family-only or open to all guests? — In some communities it's intimate, in others it's a full party.
 Specify clearly.

 - What should I wear? — Crucially: warn guests that haldi turmeric will stain.
-"Yellow, white, or anything you're okay getting paste on" is the gold standard.
+"Yellow, white, or anything you're okay getting paste on" is the gold standard; the dress code wording guide has a copy-paste version for Haldi, Mehendi, and Sangeet.

 - Will I be expected to apply haldi? — Some haldis are participatory; others are watch-only.